jssprz/deep-learning-tutorial/README.md

-# CC6204
-Examples for CC6204 Deep Learning
+# Tutorial for Deep Learning
+This tutorial provides the implementation in python of several deep learning and machine learning techniques.

+## Requirements

+## Datasets

+- MNIST
+- Quickdraw-Animals